simcesplatform/simcesplatform.github.io/markdown/energy_station-component.md

 ## Description

-A component used to simulate a station that recieves requests from user components for charging for electric vehicles.
+A component used to simulate a station that receives requests from user components for charging for electric vehicles.
 Holds information of a station.
 Provides information of actual power provided by stations.